 Learning to Flirt Again after a Divorce

-That’s a natural thing to feel, loneliness, at times even when you’re surrounded by friends.
+It's natural to feel, loneliness, at times even when you’re surrounded by friends.
 You want conversations.
 You want something to look forward to on weekends.
 Most importantly, you want a fresh start.
 But it’s not easy, with all the thoughts running through your head, and people you know hinting (sometimes not so subtly) if they could ‘set you up’ with a friend who’s single too.

 Suddenly, you’re noticing people, and people are noticing you.
 There’s the cute guy who caught your eye at the bar the other day or the girl who’s been smiling at you at your local Starbucks more than once.